bike / calculator

 How many gels do I need for a 100 km ride?

-It depends on the elevation and your pace.
+Typically 8–10 gels for a flat 100 km ride at moderate pace, 12–16 gels for a hilly 100 km with 2,000 m of climbing.
 A flat 100 km ride at moderate pace takes approximately 3–3.5 hours and burns around 1,800–2,200 kcal.
-At 60 g carbohydrate per hour, you need 8–10 gels (each 25 g carbs) or equivalent.
+At 60 g carbohydrate per hour you need 8–10 gels (each 25 g carbs) or equivalent.
 A hilly 100 km ride with 2,000 m of climbing can take 4.5–6 hours and burn 3,000–4,000 kcal, requiring 12–16 gels.
 Upload your GPX file (GPX Route Planner tab above) to get an exact figure for your specific route.
-For triathlon nutrition planning across swim, bike, and run, try our triathlon split calculator.
+For triathlon nutrition planning across swim, bike and run, try our triathlon split calculator.

 What is the 60–90 g carbohydrate per hour rule?